teffalump/gnu_health_fhir/README.md

 #### Design

 The ultimate goal is that for every appropriate FHIR Resource there will be an adapter which subclasses the fhirclient data model.
-This subclass takes the provided tryton model and imports the data.
-Basically, this is glue for fhirclient and GNU Health.
+This subclass takes the provided tryton model and imports all supported data.
+Basically, this library is glue for fhirclient and GNU Health.

+There are plans to extend some of the resources to better approximate the GNU Health data schemes.
+The FHIR specification and GNU Health storage format rarely overlap, many times requiring significant data contortions.
+This is an ongoing process and there is a decided lack of motivation to do too much heavy-lifting, consequently these 'hacks' should be kept to a minimum.

 #### Resources

-Currently, the package supports these FHIR resources:
+Currently, the package at least partially supports these FHIR resources:

 - Patient
 - Practitioner